Nicholas-Darko-Brown/ViLog/Client/guest-app/README.md

 #### Future additions
-1. Implementation of QR Code for fast check-ins
+1. Addition of extra security features like signature and selfie for easy identification.